goadesign/goa.design/content/implement/goagen.md

 ## <a name="gen_app"></a> Contexts and Controllers: `goagen app`

 The `app` command is arguably the most critical.
 It generates all the supporting code for the goa service.
+The command also generates a `test` sub-package that contain test helpers, one per controller action and view they return.
+These helpers make it easy to test the action implementations by invoking them with controlled values and validating the returned media types.
 This command supports an additional flag:

 * `--pkg=app` specifies the name of the generated Go package, defaults to `app`.
 That's also the name of the subdirectory that gets created to store the generated Go files.